 Q. Is brainstorming good or bad?

-A: Like every other thing, the use of brainstorming techniques also has it’s good and bad.
-It can help an individual come up with new ideas for a task.
-On the other hand, excessive information may sometimes make the process more difficult, which contradicts itself.
+A: Like every other thing, the use of brainstorming techniques also has it’s pros and cons; But if used following the right methodology, It can help an individuals and teams come up with new ideas for a task.

 Q. Can only groups use brainstorming techniques?